West Corporation Reports First Quarter 2012 Results

 Reconciliation of Financial Measures

 The common definition of EBITDA is "Earnings Before Interest Expense, Taxes, Depreciation and Amortization."
 In evaluating liquidity, we use earnings before interest expense, share based compensation, taxes, depreciation and amortization, minority interest, non-recurring litigation settlement costs, other non-cash reserves, transaction costs and after acquisition synergies and excluding unrestricted subsidiaries, or "Adjusted EBITDA."
-EBITDA and Adjusted EBITDA are not measures of financial performance or liquidity under generally accepted accounting principles ("GAAP").
-EBITDA and Adjusted EBITDA should not be considered in isolation or as a substitute for net income, cash flows from operations or other income or cash flows data prepared in accordance with GAAP.
+Adjusted EBITDA is not a measure of financial performance or liquidity under generally accepted accounting principles ("GAAP").
+Adjusted EBITDA should not be considered in isolation or as a substitute for net income, cash flows from operations or other income or cash flows data prepared in accordance with GAAP.
 Adjusted EBITDA, as presented, may not be comparable to similarly titled measures of other companies.
 Adjusted EBITDA is presented as we understand certain investors use it as one measure of our historical ability to service debt.
 Adjusted EBITDA is also used in our debt covenants, although the precise adjustments used to calculate Adjusted EBITDA included in our credit facility and indentures vary in certain respects among such agreements and from those presented below.
-Set forth below is a reconciliation of EBITDA and Adjusted EBITDA to cash flows from operations.
+Set forth below is a reconciliation of Adjusted EBITDA to cash flows from operations.

 1See Reconciliation of Financial Measures below.